profoundgrace/grazie/README.md

 # Welcome to the Grazie!
 Project

-Grazie! is a themeable, standalone, and general purpose publishing platform built with Remix, Prisma, Mantine, and an SQLite database.
+Grazie! is a themeable, standalone, and general purpose publishing platform built with React Router 7, Prisma, Mantine, and an SQLite database.

 - [Remix Docs](https://remix.run/docs)
 - [Prisma Docs](https://www.prisma.io/docs)

 ## Database

-Grazie! supports SQLite and has experimental PostgreSQL support (more database supported is planned).
-To select the database:
+Grazie! supports SQLite.
+To setup the database:

 1. Set .env `DATABASE_URL` variable:
-   - SQLite: `DATABASE_URL="file:../data/data.db"`
+   - `DATABASE_URL="file:../data/data.db"`
-   - PostgreSQL: `DATABASE_URL="postgresql://username:password@host:5432/database?schema=public"`

-Note: Replace `username`, `password`, `host`, `database` (and potentially schema=public) above with appropriate values

-2. Copy Prisma schema folder:
-   - SQLite: `/prisma-sqlite` as `/prisma`
-   - PostgreSQL: `/prisma-pg` as `/prisma`

-The primary limitation of PostgreSQL is it is currently limited to `string` columns when `json` columns would be more efficient.
-In the future I plan to add database adapters to mitigate this limitation and enable the possibility of NoSQL databases.

 Use of the `/data` folder for SQLite databases is optional, but recommended.
 If the `/data` folder is used for other purposes, internally, the name will be configurable, so you can obfuscate the folder name if you wish.